jogetoss/dummyrepo/README.md

 ## What It Does

-**Dummy Tool** is a simple a Process Tool plugin.
+**Dummy Tool** is simple a Process Tool plugin.
 When it run in a process, it logs a configurable message and returns it.

 ## Build